 by Editors of SleepLikeTheDead.com

-SleepLikeTheDead.com rates mattress brands based largely on its compilation of more than 18,000 owner reviews.
+SleepLikeTheDead.com rates mattress brands based largely on its compilation of more than 22,435 owner reviews.
 Most of these reviews are drawn from hundreds of online message boards and forums.
 Other sources include evaluations on retailers' websites and product-review sites, as well as personal interviews.
 Editors compare customer ratings for each brand on criteria such as comfort, affordability and durability.
-The site also offers general information on how to shop for a mattress.
+The site also offers useful information on how to shop for a mattress.

 by Editors of ConsumerReports.org

-Our AssessmentConsumerReports.org tests 24 mattresses, including innerspring and memory-foam models.
+ConsumerReports.org tests several dozen mattresses, including innerspring, memory-foam and adjustable air models.
 The methodology is thorough, as testers measure how well each mattress supports the spine for back sleepers and side sleepers, and how much vibration is transmitted across the mattress when the sleeper changes position.
-Durability is also considered, and the magazine analyzes the accuracy of manufacturer claims of firmness.
+Durability is also considered, and the site analyzes the accuracy of manufacturer claims of firmness.